Title

 Whipped Peter

-Since the entire plantation system in the South hinges on the strict obedience of slaves to the will of their masters, the Turner incident becomes a moment to reinforce discipline.
+Since the entire plantation system hinges on the strict obedience of those enslaved to the will of their owners, the Turner incident becomes a moment to reinforce discipline.
 The vehicle is swift punishment meted out to any slaves known or suspected to be trouble-makers.
 Across the South, a total of 55 slaves are “officially hanged” and many others are publicly whipped or lynched.

 Nat Turner himself is flayed, beheaded, quartered and ultimately skinned to make “memento purses,” which show up years later in estate sales.

-Here the lurid details of Turner’s assault serve to reinforce the stereotypes of Black people as sub-human savages, who, if uncontrolled, will slaughter even defenseless women and children.
+Here the lurid details of Turner’s assault serve to reinforce the stereotypes of all Africans as sub-human savages, who, if uncontrolled, will slaughter even defenseless women and children.

-White fear of blacks is amplified, even among those who feel that slavery is morally wrong, Hearts are hardened and race-baiters become more vocal in their attacks.
-In Boston, officials tighten their oversight of free Black people.
-White abolitionists face angry neighbors, for it is one thing to feel empathy for enslaved people, but quite another to advocate to set them free to roam the American landscape at will.
+Known white abolitionists there face angry neighbors.
+For it is one thing to feel empathy for the slave – but quite another to agitate to set them free to roam the American landscape at will.

 Surely the atrocity in Jerusalem, Virginia, must cause these abolitionists to back off from their call for emancipation.
 Or so the vast majority of Americans think.